DonSchenck/containers-k8s-workshop/README.md

 Earlier, we mentioned port conflicts when running more than one container on a given port.
 Just one of the powers of Kubernetes is that it will solve this problem.

 <div style="background-color:#0B3861;color:white;font-weight:bold;height:40px;font-size:25px;">&nbsp;EXERCISE</div>
-Create two images of your 'hostrest' application.
-Label them 'hostrest:v1' and 'hostrest:v2'.
+Create two images of your 'resthost' application.
+Label them 'resthost:v1' and 'resthost:v2'.
 Make sure the text output in each is different, e.g. v1 and v2.
 Some hints: The code is at $WORKSHOP_HOME/src/nodejs/resthost/api/controllers/hostController.js.
 Open the file in your editor of choice to make any changes to the output.
 When you build it, make sure you specify the correct tag.
 You're going to create the version 1 image, edit the source code, then build the version 2 image.
 <div style="font-size: smaller;color:gray">(End of Exercise)</div><hr>

 Let’s say we want to run three containers of resthost:v1.
 Would could use the following commands: